 The consolidated financial statements include the accounts and operations of the Company, the Operating Partnership, its subsidiaries, and certain joint venture partnerships in which it participates.
 On January 30, 2009 and February 10, 2009, respectively, the Company entered into two joint ventures (with the same minority interest partner), in which it has 40% general partnership interests, for acquisitions on those dates of shopping centers in New London, Connecticut and California, Maryland.
-In addition, the Company recorded a 50% minority interest in a completed single-tenant development project which had commenced operations during the fourth quarter of 2008.
+During the first quarter of 2009, the Company recorded a 50% minority interest in a completed single-tenant development project which had commenced operations during the fourth quarter of 2008.

 With respect to its 13 consolidated operating joint ventures, the Company has general partnership interests of 20% in nine properties, 40% in two properties, 50% in one property and 75% in one property.
-As (i) such entities are not variable-interest entities pursuant to the Financial Accounting Standards Board ("FASB") Interpretation No. 46R, "Consolidation of Variable Interest Entities" ("FIN 46R"), and (ii) the Company is the sole general partner and exercises substantial operating control over these entities pursuant to Emerging Issues Task Force ("EITF") 04-05, "Determining Whether a General Partners as a Group, Controls a Limited Partnership or Similar Entity When the Limited Partners Have Certain
+As (i) such entities are not variable-interest entities pursuant to the Financial Accounting Standards Board ("FASB") Interpretation No. 46R, "Consolidation of

-Rights", the Company has determined that such entities should be consolidated for financial statement purposes.
+Variable Interest Entities" ("FIN 46R"), and (ii) the Company is the sole general partner and exercises substantial operating control over these entities pursuant to Emerging Issues Task Force ("EITF") 04-05, "Determining Whether a General Partner, or General Partners as a Group, Controls a Limited Partnership or Similar Entity When the Limited Partners Have Certain Rights", the Company has determined that such entities should be consolidated for financial statement purposes.
 EITF 04-05 provides a framework for determining whether a general partner controls, and should consolidate, a limited partnership or similar entity in which it owns a minority interest.

 The Company's three 60%-owned joint ventures for development projects in Limerick, Pottsgrove and Stroudsburg, Pennsylvania, are consolidated as they are deemed to be variable interest entities ("VIEs") pursuant to FIN 46R and the Company is the primary income or loss beneficiary in each case.
-At March 31, 2009, these VIEs owned real estate with a carrying value of \$90.0 million and had mortgage loans payable of \$38.5 million.
+At June 30, 2009, these VIEs owned real estate with a carrying value of \$115.0 million and had property specific mortgage loans payable of \$51.5 million.
+In addition, one of the VIEs collateralizes the secured revolving development property credit facility to the extent of \$6.9 million of the June 30, 2009 outstanding balance under that loan.

-The Company has deposits on land to be purchased for development of \$1.8 million at March 31, 2009 which are VIEs.
+The Company has deposits on land to be purchased for development of \$905,000 at June 30, 2009 which are VIEs.
 The Company has not consolidated these VIEs as it is not the primary income or loss beneficiary in each case.